Upcoming training and information sessions

 Upcoming training sessions

-Fuel poverty and energy efficiency training (Monday 23 February and Wednesday 25 February)
+Fuel poverty and energy efficiency training (February)

 Energy Action Scotland are providing energy efficiency training to enable a range of organisations in Scotland to provide appropriate and effective advice and information, limited spaces book now!